-Phytogenics, like essential oils, flavonoids and spices improve feed intake.
-Moreover, selected spices and steroidal saponins are able to support nutrient digestibility.
-Galactomannans as well as steroidal saponins have the ability to maintain the integrity of the gut mucosa by preventing the adhesion of potential pathogenic bacteria on the gut wall.
-Additionally, mucilages have the power to improve the nutrients’ availability for the animal.
+Aromatic phytogenics, like essential oils, flavonoids and spices can improve feed intake.
+Moreover, selected spices and steroidal saponins have shown to support nutrient digestibility.
+Did you know that galactomannans as well as steroidal saponins can have the ability to support the maintenance of the intestinal Integrity?
+Additionally, some mucilages have the power to improve the nutrients’ availability for the animal.

-Phytogenics can help to maintain a good health status of calves as they offer diverse beneficial effects.
-Those include antimicrobial activities (essential oils), antioxidative effects (essential oils and spices) or an anti-inflammatory mode of action (flavonoids and saponins).
-Moreover, phytogenics, like assorted essential oils, flavonoids or triterpenoid saponins can help to support the function of the airways: they are able to promote bronchodilatory effects and reduce the viscosity of mucus, increase the airways clearance and ease the breathing as well as offer expectorant and antitussive modes of action.
+Assorted phytogenics can help to maintain a good resilience status of calves as they can offer diverse beneficial effects.
+Research has shown that selected plant-based phytogenic ingredients can offer antimicrobial activities (essential oils), antioxidative effects (essential oils and spices) or anti-inflammatory modes of action (flavonoids).
+Moreover, phytogenics, like assorted essential oils, flavonoids or triterpenoid saponins can help to support the normal function of the airways: they are able to promote bronchodilatory effects and reduce the viscosity of mucus, increase the airways clearance and ease the breathing as well as offer expectorant and antitussive modes of action.

 References available upon request